aplteam/Cider/README.md

 ### ListOpenProjects

-This command lists the project spaces of all currently linked projects.
+Lists the project spaces of all currently linked projects.

 ### ListAliases

-This command lists all Cider aliase together with their folders.
+Lists all Cider aliases together with their folders.

 ### Version

-Returns a three-item-vector with "Name", "Version number" and "Version date" regarding "Cider".
+Returns a three-item-vector with "Name", "Version number" and "Version date".